Skip to main content

 The green-orange colorway has always given off a Sanitation Services kind of vibe to me but I have to admit that the orange, black and white MILB batterman logo is pretty slick.
 I'd still be interested in seeing what this cap would look like in the City of Norfolk colors or perhaps if the green crown was swapped out for a grey one.

 Not only am I in a Fresh Fitted Friday kind of a mood, but I'm also in a Fun Fact Friday one as well.
 I recently discovered that contrary to what you might believe, seahorses don't neigh but in fact, they growl.
+At any rate, this week's Fresh Fitted Friday selection is not going on the Trading Block however please don't hesitate to reach out if you want any other cap from that list and you are willing to part with any of the hats on my Wish List.

 Comments